16 Fun & mostly Free Things to do in Kiama

 Drive: You have two choices from Sydney, the motorway via Campbelltown (M31) or the coast road (the A1), which is the most scenic option, including the stunning Grand Pacific Drive.

 Train: The train from Central takes 2hrs 15 mins and travels via Wolli Creek, Hurstville, Sutherland and Wollongong.
-If you are planning on doing the Kiama walk you can get off at Minnamurra Train Station.
+If you plan on doing the Kiama walk, you can get off at Minnamurra Train Station.

 How far is Kiama from Wollongong

-If you are staying in Wollongong it’s only 35km to Kiama or 45mins by train.
+If you stay in Wollongong, it’s only 35km to Kiama or 45mins by train.

-So there you go, out best tips for a day, or a week in Kiama.
+So there you go, our favourite things to do in Kiama, whether you have a day or a week to visit.
 What have we missed?
 Got any advice for our next visit?

 Want more Sydney Getaway ideas?